tomsherman/spothero-be-challenge/README.md

 ## Tests

 Tests are included in the `SpotHero_Backend_Challenge.Tests` project.
-They make heavy use of Theory tests in [Fluent Assertions](https://fluentassertions.com/), which is a nice and compact way to represent tests.
+They make heavy use of [xUnit Theory tests](https://hovermind.com/xunit/fact-and-theory.html) in [Fluent Assertions](https://fluentassertions.com/), which is a nice and compact way to represent tests.

 ## A Note about Errors